 Planning and resource requests at the program or service unit level occur during the program review process.
 The program review process includes an evaluation of standard data that includes student success measures and SLO assessment results.
 The program review requests from the units are then evaluated and prioritized by several committees according to the category of the request.
-The committees include the Faculty Staffing Priorities Committee, Classified Staffing Priorities Committee, Technology Advisory Group, and the Budget Resource Committee.
+The committees include the Faculty Staffing Priorities Committee, Classified Staffing Priorities Committee, Technology Committee, and the Budget Resource Committee.
 The committees prioritize the requests and forward their recommendation to the CPC for review.
 The requests are then reviewed and approved by the president and vice presidents.
-The requests and activities of VC are linked to College mission, educational master plan goals, and strategic implementation plan objectives.
+The requests and activities of VC are linked to college mission, educational master plan goals, and strategic implementation plan objectives.

-College-level evaluation occurs with the discussion of progress on meeting institutional effectiveness measures annually at the CPC, along with semester review of progress on strategies included in the strategic implementation plan.
+College level evaluation occurs with the discussion of progress on meeting institutional effectiveness measures annually at the CPC, along with semester review of progress on strategies included in the strategic implementation plan.
 The synthesis of information from the program review and integrated planning process is then used to develop the planning parameters for the upcoming review and planning cycle.

-District-level evaluation occurs with annual review and discussion of the institutional effectiveness measures with the Board, which occurs each June (IV.B.3.5).
+District level evaluation occurs with annual review and discussion of the institutional effectiveness measures with the Board, which occurs each June [or July?]
+(IV.B.3.5).

-Evaluation

-VC meets this Standard.
-The president with the assistance of the IEE dean direct the three tiered process that integrates planning and resource allocation to support student achievement and learning.
-The president is involved in guiding and participating in the process at the program or service unit level, the college level, and the district level.

-IV.B.3.1: Ventura College Planning Parameters 2015-2016

-IV.B.3.2: Ventura College 2009-2019 Educational Master Plan

-IV.B.3.3: Ventura College Strategic Implementation Plan 2013-2016

-IV.B.3.4: Annual Planning Report 2015

-IV.B.3.5: Progress Report, College and Board Goals, June 2016
+IV.B.3.1: Ventura College Planning Parameters 2015-2016 IV.B.3.2: Ventura College 2009-2019 Educational Master Plan IV.B.3.3: Ventura College Strategic Implementation Plan 2013-2016 IV.B.3.4: Annual Planning Report 2015 IV.B.3.5: Progress Report, College and Board Goals, June 2016